Home Healthcare Services NAICS 621610

 Home Healthcare Services

-Industry Overview
+Industry Summary

-The 25,700 home healthcare service firms in the US offer skilled nursing and other types of health-related services in the home.
+The 28,200 home healthcare service providers in the US offer skilled nursing and other types of health-related services in the home.
 Major service categories include traditional home healthcare services (with or without rehabilitative services), home hospice care, home nursing care, homemaker and personal care, home infusion therapy, and the rental or lease of goods and/or equipment.
 Companies may specialize in a particular service, such as respiratory therapy or hospice care.

 Dependence On Third Party Payers